 11.21.18.4 Sensing measurement setup

 A sensing initiator shall transmit a Sensing Measurement Setup Request frame to a sensing responder with which it intends to initiate a sensing measurement setup(#88, #431, #453, #612, #751).
-If the sensing initiator is a non-AP STA, it shall set the Comeback subfield of the Sensing Measurement Setup Request frame to 0.
-If the sensing responder is an associated non-AP STA, the sensing initiator shall set the Comeback subfield of the Sensing Measurement Setup Request frame to 0. (#93, #141, #145, #430, #611, #774)
+If the sensing initiator is a non-AP STA, it shall set the Comeback subfield of the Sensing Comeback Info field in the Sensing Measurement Setup Request frame to 0.
+If the sensing responder is an associated non-AP STA, the AP shall set the Comeback subfield of the Sensing Comeback Info field in the Sensing Measurement Setup Request frame to 0. (#93, #141, #145, #430, #611, #774)

-After receiving the Upon reception of the Sensing Measurement Setup Request frame with the Comeback subfield set to 0, (#93, #141, #145, #430, #611, #774)the sensing responder shall transmit a Sensing Measurement Setup Response frame to the sensing initiator which transmitted the Sensing Measurement Setup Request frame, according to the following rules:
+After receiving the Upon reception of the Sensing Measurement Setup Request frame with the Comeback subfield of the Sensing Comeback Info field set to 0, (#93, #141, #145, #430, #611, #774)the sensing responder shall transmit a Sensing Measurement Setup Response frame to the sensing initiator which transmitted the Sensing Measurement Setup Request frame, according to the following rules:

 — If the sensing responder accepts the requested sensing measurement setup parameters in the received Sensing Measurement Setup Request frame, it shall set the Status Code field to SUCCESS(#522) in the Sensing Measurement Setup Response frame.

 — Otherwise, the sensing responder shall set the Status Code field to TBD in the Sensing Measurement Setup Response frame.
 The sensing responder may set the Status Code field to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED(#148, #522) and provide its preferred sensing measurement parameters in the Sensing Measurement Setup Response frame.

-The sensing responder should transmit the Sensing Measurement Setup Response frame within TBD ms (see 11.21.18.1 (Overview))in response to the Sensing Measurement Setup Request frame.
+The sensing responder should transmit the Sensing Measurement Setup Response frame within a sensing frame exchange timeout (see 11.21.18.1 (Overview))in response to the Sensing Measurement Setup Request frame.
 If no Sensing Measurement Setup Response frame is received within this time period, or if a Sensing Measurement Setup Response frame is received with a status code other than 0 (SUCCESS), the Measurement Setup shall be considered unsuccessful(#770).

 If an unassociated non-AP STA intends to participate in a sensing measurement setup initiated by an AP, it shall transmit a Sensing Measurement Setup Query frame to solicit a Sensing Measurement Setup Request frame from the AP. (#93, #141, #145, #430, #611, #774)

-Upon reception of a Sensing Measurement Setup Request frame with the Comeback subfield set to 1, a non-AP STA shall transmit a Sensing Measurement Setup Query frame to the AP before the corresponding unassociated STA comeback timer expires, to solicit a Sensing Measurement Setup Request frame from the AP.
+Upon reception of a Sensing Measurement Setup Request frame with the Comeback subfield of the Sensing Comeback Info field set to 1, a non-AP STA shall transmit a Sensing Measurement Setup Query frame to the AP before the corresponding unassociated STA comeback timer expires, to solicit a Sensing Measurement Setup Request frame from the AP.
 Both sides start the corresponding unassociated STA comeback timer when the exchange of the Sensing Measurement Setup Query and the Sensing Measurement Setup Request with the Comeback subfield set to 1 completes.
 The unassociated STA comeback timer shall be set to the Sensing Comeback Expiry value indicated in the Sensing Measurement Setup Request frame. (#93, #141, #145, #430, #611, #774)

 If an AP intends to invite a sensing responder which is an unassociated non-AP STA, to participate another sensing measurement setup as a sensing responder, the AP may set the Comeback field of the corresponding User Info field in the Sensing Polling Trigger frame in a TB sensing measurement instance to 1. (#93, #141, #145, #430, #611, #774)